 If Prop 26 had passed in November’s election, there could have been sports betting at Morongo Casino some time in 2023.
 However, Prop 26 — and Prop 27, would would have legalized online sports gambling via apps like DraftKings California — failed miserably at the polls.

 That means tribes will have to wait until the 2024 election for another chance at legalizing in-person sports betting.

 And that means those retail sportsbooks at Indian casinos like Morongo wouldn’t open until 2025 at the earliest.

 So, does Morongo currently have a sportsbook and accept sports bets?
 No. It’s not yet legal.

-Would Morongo be one of the California casinos most likely to launch a retail sportsbook if Prop 26 passes?
+Would Morongo be one of the California casinos most likely to launch a retail sportsbooks became legal?
 Yes.

 Like all tribal casinos in California, Morongo is legal because of agreements between California’s state government and the local Indian tribes.
 These agreements allow Indian casinos to offer gambling even though it’s against California state law.
 Why?
 Because tribal reservations are technically not part of state soil, so it isn’t bound to state laws.